ChenZhu-Xie/youtube-livechat-sync/README.md

 ## License

-MIT License - feel free to use and modify for your streaming needs.
+GPLv3.0 License - feel free to use and modify for your streaming needs.

 ## Disclaimer